Deployment

 $> sdf worker create <name>

-This will creates and register a new worker in your machine.
+This will creates and register a new worker on your machine.
 It will run in the background until you shutdown the worker or machine is rebooted.
-The name can be anything as long as it is unique for your machine since profile are not shared across different machines.
+The name can be anything.

-Once you have created the worker, You can list them.
+Once you have created a worker, You can view the list of workers on your Fluvio cluster.

 $> sdf worker create main